Table of Contents

 Data Note

-Insights in this article are based on analysis of various RV listings and sales transactions across the U.S. over the last 12 months, spanning new and used inventory across all major RV categories.
+Insights in this article are based on Rapidious Titan.AI analysis of RV listings and sales transactions across the U.S. over the last 12 months, spanning new and used inventory across all major RV categories.
+Rapidious Titan.AI aggregates real transaction data from across the U.S. RV market to give dealers live pricing intelligence, inventory velocity benchmarks, and aging risk signals.

 What Really Happened in the U.S. RV Market in 2025